Back to How the True Church Is Known

 This matters because many souls think the only alternative to chaos is submission without question.
 Others react against corruption by making themselves the rule.
 Both errors break Catholic order.
 The first sacrifices truth for safety.
 The second sacrifices for independence.

 Sacred Scripture states this rule plainly.
-When commanded by to abandon the truth, the Apostles answered, "We ought to obey God rather than men."[2]
+When commanded by to abandon the truth, the Apostles answered, "We ought to God rather than men."[2]
 This was not rebellion.
-It was fidelity.
-Obedience is owed to God first, and to human only insofar as that reflects and transmits His will.
+It was fidelity. is owed to God first, and to human only insofar as that reflects and transmits His will.

-Scripture also warns that false prophets and wolves will arise clothed in legitimate-seeming forms.[3]
+Scripture also warns that false prophets and will arise clothed in legitimate-seeming forms.[3]
 Discernment is therefore not optional.
 It is commanded.
-A soul cannot obey rightly if it refuses to judge whether a command accords with what God has already revealed.
+A soul cannot rightly if it refuses to judge whether a command accords with what God has already revealed.

 At the same time, Scripture condemns self-will.
 Korah's rebellion, Saul's unlawful sacrifice, and every act of autonomous religion teach the same lesson: man may not invent his own rule under pretext of zeal.[4]
 The biblical pattern is therefore balanced.
 Resist what contradicts God.
 Submit where God truly speaks.
 Do not confuse the two.